Private, In-Home Tutoring in Alton, New Hampshire

-SchoolTutoring Academy’s tutoring programs for Alton students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Alton, New Hampshire students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Alton School District uses the NH College and Career Ready Standards as the curriculum guidelines for the teachers.
 The teachers use these to provide clear and consistent instruction in each topic of each subject and to ensure all students are meeting the expectations.
 The district maintains partnerships with families and community in order to provide each student with rigorous educational experiences that develop intellectual potential, physical and emotional well-being, and social stewardship.
 When they graduate, students are expected to be competent, insightful, and creative thinkers able to compete in a diverse, global society.
 The district maintains rigorous academic expectations for all students.